Here is everything you need to get ready for technical interviews, behavioral questions and negotiating salary offers.

-Task #8: Read about the different components of every software system (you don’t need to understand everything in detail, but you should be aware of the different components and concepts):
+For this task, you don’t need to understand everything in detail, but you should be aware of the different components and concepts.

 Those are high-level answers and they are good enough for an entry-level position.
 If you are curious about what’s expected from more senior developers, take a look at this more advanced answer to the URL Shortener design question.

-Task #11: Finally, pick any 2 questions from this list of design questions and, using pen and paper, or any text editor, try to answer to them as if you were in a real interview.
+Task 11: Pick any 2 questions from this list of design questions and, using pen and paper, or any text editor, try to answer to them as if you were in a real interview.
 I recommend that you try doing this with a friend or colleague so you can help each other.

 Note: I keep recommending you try things with a friend or colleague because some of these steps can be hard and frustrating, and learning alone can be tough.
 In fact, this is the key to how we teach at Microverse.
 We don’t have teachers or live classes.
 Instead, our students learn in small distributed teams doing remote pair programming.
 Like the Swedish proverb says; Shared joy is a double joy; shared sorrow is half sorrow.